 Sometimes, however, mundane things are enough to make you lose your cool.
 Maybe you're invited to a nice dinner at a fancy restaurant and you've dressed up.
 You promptly spill sauce on your outfit.
 Or you come home after a hard day at work and long for some peace and quiet, but your family is all over you.

 But no matter what situation you find yourself in, you always have the choice of how to deal with it.
 It's up to you how much attention you want to give it and what attitude you take!
 You can get upset about it, of course, but you don't have to.
-You can just as easily take a deep breath, stay calm and smile.
+You can just as well take a deep breath, stay calm, and smile.
 Here lies the key to more serenity in life.